aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 from sklearn.model_selection import KFold
 ```

-They are rather messy.
-Also, the `sys` and `sklearn.linear` imports are not used later in the code.
+These imports are a little bit messy.
+Also, the `sys` and `sklearn.linear.LinearRegression` imports are not used later in the code.
 After committing this source code, it looks quite better:

 ```python
 import os